-With the exception of goodwill, which is tested for impairment on an annual basis, the carrying values of other non-current assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
+Apart from goodwill, which is tested for impairment on an annual basis, the carrying values of other noncurrent assets are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Whenever the carrying value of an asset exceeds its recoverable amount an impairment loss is recognized in the statement of Profit and Loss.